Certified Nutrition Specialist (CNS) – American Nutrition Association

 I was already working with food and health professionally!
 Before earning my Master’s, I was lucky enough to work in a variety of roles where I got to celebrate the both the culinary and health properties of foods and herbs.

-One of these was my position on the faculty and staff at a health-supportive culinary school that trained professional chefs to cook for prevention and management of common chronic diseases.
+One of these was my position on the faculty and staff at a food-as-medicine culinary school that trained professional chefs to cook for prevention and management of common chronic diseases.
 It was during this time that I truly discovered the amazing healing capacity of foods.
-Following that, I was a culinary coordinator at a market in Seattle.
-My professional experience in the culinary world was reinforced by in-depth education in therapeutic cooking at Bastyr.
-Because of my culinary background, I greatly enjoy translating nutritional recommendations into delicious and practical meals for others.
+Following that, I was a culinary coordinator at a market in Seattle, teaching people how to make nutritious meals.